rocky-linux/academy/GUIDELINES.md

 ## Talking about objectives

-In terms of pedagogy, it's important to define the objectives to be achieved with the learner.
+In terms of pedagogy, it is important to define the objectives to be achieved with the learner.
 These objectives must be quantifiable and measurable (with a quiz at the end to check that the objectives have been achieved).
-Believe me, it's not that easy to define these kinds of objectives.
+Believe me, it is not that easy to define these kinds of objectives.

 ```markdown